Lordszynencja/LoG-Charter-RS/docs/manual.md

 ## Opening existing chart

-If you want to open song that has arrangement already but wasn\'t made in this editor, you can create new song based on selected arrangement file in File \> Open song from RS arrangement XML.
+If you want to open song that has arrangement already but wasn't made in this editor, you can create new song based on selected arrangement file in File \> Open song from RS arrangement XML.

 Program will ask you to select music file and then .xml file with arrangement, and will use folder where audio file is as project folder.\
-You should only use this option to make editor\'s project in existing chart folder.
+You should only use this option to make editor's project in existing chart folder.

 ## Using separate audio file